BPDA Summer Conferences

 If you haven’t attended a previous BPDA Summer Conference, please consider joining us in 2023!

 Save the date for this year’s BPDA Summer Conference!
 Mark your calendars and plan to meet us in Baltimore, MD on June 15 and 16.
-Stay tuned for how to register.
-In the meantime, submit your session proposals on skills-based training, policy and advocacy, and professional development by April 10.
+Join us for opportunities to build relationships with Black defenders from across the country and enjoy the safe space of our conversations.
+BPDA members register with a $100 discount!

 There will be sessions for professionals looking to grow, connect, and be inspired.
 Our conference is open to anyone who wants to join in the effort to dismantle the criminal legal system.
 Join our email list to receive information about this year’s conference and other trainings that we offer.